 Our students can potentially have a vast amount of encounters with employers and employees.
 We document all of the encounters that the students have, so that we can target students who may not have engaged in any activities and events.
 The students have encounters with employers and employees through ‘Advice and a Slice’ that students can attend if appealing to them.
 The events we run and the experiences we offer.

-To ensure that our students experience the workplace whilst they are still school age, we offer a ‘Work Experiences Programme’, our students are encourages to seek their own work experience in school holidays but throughout Year 9 and Year 10 we offer a variety of work experience opportunities.
+To ensure that our students experience the workplace whilst they are still school age, we offer a ‘Work Experiences Programme’, our students are encouraged to seek their own work experience in school holidays but throughout Year 9 and Year 10 we offer a variety of work experience opportunities.
 This involves spending the day in a particular industry experiencing the many facets of the company before deciding on one area of focus.
 This provides them with experiences of the workplace and insights into the career path that they may have an interest going into but also enables them to explore a few areas of interest rather than focussing on one area for a set period of time.

 7. Encounters with further and higher education

 We also will be offering opportunities to visit Universities this year.
 This will be an opportunity to see the campus and explore some of the courses on offer as well as seeing what life is like studying at a University.
 We have previously sent our students on various experiences at Cambridge University but we will be expanding the sites we visit in the coming year to include UEA and UoS.
-(Currently postponed due to COVID Restrictions – please use the links below to see virtual tours

 8. Personal guidance from an appropriately trained careers adviser